HDialani/TMS320F28379D_Coding/README.md

 # TMS320F28379D_Coding
-Some coding example on how to program the TMS320F28379D
+Some coding example on how to program the C2000 Launchpad XL TMS320F28379D